Dexagod/SoSy-2025---Bashlib-demo/content/1_introduction.md

 <!-- * We present BashLib as a Solid authentication wrapper for common BASH functionality and Solid-specific additions -->
 <!-- * Goal to enable CLI flows to integrate Solid in their workflow -->

-The [Solid Protocol](cite:cites sambra_solid_2016) introduced a framework for decentralized data storage and sharing, empowering users with control over their data in an interoperable web environment.
+The [Solid Specification](cite:cites sambra_solid_2016) defines a protocol for managing and exchanging data as resources on the Web, with the goal of empowering its users with control over their data and providing interoperability of data in the Web ecosystem.
-However, driving integration for Solid into existing workflows remains challenging, as its adoption is mainly focused integration in Web applications.
-In contrast, many professional and personal workflows are built on exchanging data as documents via the command line, which could benefit from the Solid ecosystem approach to data sharing and integration.
-However, with Solid integration lacking the necessary tooling in the command line ecosystem, this remains challenging.
+By focussing support on the Web application ecosystem, workflows that do not use the browser ecosystem for data management and exchange are restricted in their options to integrate with the Solid ecosystem.
+Where the command line ecosystem is a rich ecosystem of workflows that orchestrate data management, sharing and integration, both for private and professional workflows, providing integration options for the Solid protocol can enable straightforward mapping of these existing command line workflows to the Solid ecosystem.

-To address this lack of tooling, we introduce BashLib as a command line utility to integrate Solid authentication and data sharing functionality into the command line ecosystem.
-Bashlib integrates Solid functionality for authentication, authorization and resource management.
+To address this lack of tooling, we introduce BashLib as a Solid compatibility wrapper for the command line.
+It provides commonly used command line utilities for resource management, and integrates them with Solid functionality for authentication, authorization and managing resource sharing on the Web.
+Additional solid specific functionality such as evaluating SPARQL queries over remote resources and local editing of remote resources is also included.
-This enables the integration of existing flows of data with the Solid ecosystem by providing integrations for resource sharing, querying and integration fpr the Solid ecosystem.

-By bridging the gap between Solid and the command line, BashLib aims to facilitate broader adoption of Solid principles in automated workflows, widening the target audience of the Solid ecosystem and providing new capabilities for command-line based decentralized data management.
+By bridging the gap between Solid and the command line, BashLib aims to facilitate broader adoption of the Solid ecosystem in non Web workflows

 To set the example, we take the case of a researcher that is making a presentation for an upcoming conference.
 We will look at how Bashlib supports the flow of